 Although the response can look extreme to cat owners, symptoms are rarely life-threatening unless swelling develops, which can lead to breathing difficulty.

 What should I do if my cat eats Monstera?

 Give the cat a drink of something tasty such as milk, tuna juice or stock to flush the mouth.
 Watch for signs of swelling or difficulty breathing.

 Contact your veterinarian or pet poison helpline for advice.
 They may recommend a wait and see approach.
 If the cat is experiencing difficulty breathing, seek immediate veterinary attention.

 There is no specific antidote for monstera spp. ingestion and symptoms typically resolve quickly.
 Treatment is aimed at relieving symptoms and can include fluid therapy to correct dehydration and electrolyte imbalances due to vomiting, painkillers and manage airway obstructions in rare cases.

 The only way to prevent Monstera toxicity is to not grow them in areas that cats can access.
-Some pet owners will find their cats pay no attention to the plants, but others, especially kittens may be prone to chewing on plants.
+Some pet owners will find their cats pay no attention to the plants, but others, especially kittens may be prone to chewing them.
 There are plenty of cat-safe plants for animal lovers and green thumbs.

 The good news is that in most cases signs are mild and usually limited to the oropharynx.
 However, plants, such as lilies and sago palms can be life-threatening to cats and must be avoided altogether.